Which version do I need?

 Most laser software is tied to very specific types of machines.
 LightBurn is a bit more flexible, and has two variations of the software for different kinds of laser controllers.
 Note that both types are supported by the trial version of LightBurn, as well as the DSP version.

 Commonly used in 3D printers, home-built CNC machines and kit-style or DIY lasers, g-code controllers use a text based command format called g-code, and are often open source hardware and firmware.
 They are usually a bare board, and often used in open-frame machines like the EleksMaker machines.
 They are also often used as replacements for the stock controller in the common K40 laser.
+(Please note that LightBurn does not support the M2 Nano controller that comes stock in most K40 lasers)

 Common g-code controllers include Cohesion 3D Mini and Cohesion3D Laserboard, Smoothieboard, or any board running GRBL or Marlin firmware.
 If your controller is one of the above, you can click here to purchase the GCode version of LightBurn.